Amanda Vanstone: Political career

 In January 2006, a ministerial reshuffle saw Indigenous Affairs transferred to Mal Brough.
 Vanstone's title was changed to Minister for Immigration and Multicultural Affairs.
 In January 2007, the Senator was removed from the cabinet after an election-year reshuffle, with Kevin Andrews replacing her as the Immigration Minister in the new Department of Immigration and Citizenship (DIAC).

 In July 2006, Vanstone was criticised for holding shares in the South Australian agribusiness Wasley's Piggery.
 Wasley's had come under fire after the group, Animal Liberation Australia, revealed footage of animal conditions which they say did not adhere to the state's animal welfare regulations.
 Vanstone responded stating that she is 'simply one shareholder in the business'.
 The RSPCA later conducted an inspection and found that while the sow stall sizes were smaller than regulation, the size was only a recommendation and could not be enforced.

 In February 2007, she released the lyrics to her "Ode to Australia", Under Southern Stars.

 On 26 April 2007, Vanstone announced her immediate resignation from politics, telling reporters, "It is always important to look to the future and with that in mind it is important for me to move on to the next phase of my life".

 It was announced that she was to be appointed an Ambassador to Italy.

 In October 2012, Vanstone joined the board of the Port Adelaide Football Club.

 In 2012 Amanda Vanstone was the guest presenter on the ABC Radio National program 'Counterpoint', and as of 2013 is now its full-time presenter every Monday at 4pm.

 In 2013 and 2014 she was a member of the Abbott government's National Commission of Audit, which was established to improve the Australian government's budget.
+In 2018 she was appointed to the Lockheed Martin Australia Board.

 She is the Chairwoman of Vision 20/20 Australia.